Arthur Koweek Collection: Hudson Urban Renewal

-The text for the photographs was written by Ted Hilscher, Associate Professor of History at Columbia-Greene Community College in Hudson.
+The text for the photographs was written by Ted Hilscher, Professor Emeritus of History at Columbia-Greene Community College in Hudson.
 Hilscher collected oral history, utilized Beers Atlas of 1873, Polk’s 1962 Directory, and an aerial photograph of the city made prior to the urban renewal.
 In each instance, the title being used for a photograph is the identification placed on the original slide by hand.
 The date being used is the date stamped into the cardboard mount for each slide.
 Photographers were from the Federal Urban Renewal Program and are unidentified.

 The hope and expectation is that identifying and using these photographs will continue.
 Anyone with additional information, comments, or suggested improvements may contact Ted Hilscher.

 NOTE: This collection of images is best viewed like a slide-show, so they are presented as one object with multiple items (images).
 Each item (image) has a unique description below the description for the entire object.
 You can hide the Object Description by clicking on the arrow symbol.
 Doing this will allow you to more easily view each item's description as you browse through the set.